 3 | Plettenberg Bay

 Plettenberg Bay, or Plett Bay as the locals refer to it, is a South Africa hidden gem and we were lucky to spend a night overlooking the Indian Ocean.
-We stayed at a gorgeous beach lodge, The Singing Kettle which we booked through Agoda, and toasted the beautiful sunset with delicious pizza and ice cream from a fab restaurant on the beach!
-It doesn’t get much better than a sunset over Plett Bay!
+We stayed at a gorgeous beach lodge, The Singing Kettle Beach Lodge, and toasted the beautiful sunset with delicious pizza and ice cream from a fab restaurant on the beach!
+It doesn’t get much better than a sunset over Plettenberg Bay!

 4 | Knysna Heads